Remuneration in the financial sector

 - Dutch branches of banks and investment companies whose registered offices are located abroad do not fall within the scope of the Dutch rules.
 Given European reciprocity, they fall within the scope of the European directive on the prudential supervision of investment firms and the European capital requirements directive (CRD V) and are thus generally subject to a 100% cap, unless the country of establishment imposes more stringent rules.
 This exception does not apply to other branches – such as those of insurance companies;

 - In the event of retention bonuses when effecting permanent organisational changes.
 The exception requires the regulator’s consent, which will not be speedily given.

-In 2020, in response to the societal debate on immoderate remuneration in the banking world, the Minister of Finance introduced a bill to impose additional limits on fixed remuneration.
-Employees of financial enterprises whose fixed remuneration consists partly of shares may not sell those shares for a period of five years.
+Further to the social debate about hefty remunerations in the banking industry, in 2023 the Further Remuneration Measures Financial Sector Act entered into force, which imposes further limits on remunerations.
+Employees of financial enterprises whose fixed remuneration consists partly of shares or related financial instruments may not sell those shares for a period of five years.
 This is intended to counteract perverse incentives – and increase trust – in the financial sector.
-Financial enterprises such as banks and insurers are therefore obliged to ensure that their remuneration policy takes their positions in society into greater account by involving stakeholders in remuneration proposals before these are adopted and by being accountable for those decisions.

 Remuneration in the public and quasi-public sectors